 The 4th is a collective impact project.

-The collective impact project consists of schools and homes spread in all African countries, but Benin.
+So far, the collective impact project consists of schools and homes spread in all African countries, but Benin.
 More schools and homes are in Asia and Bulgaria where we are working on a deprived location on a mountain without water supply but easier to convert into another tourist location – a massive industry.

 The schools and homes are introduces to the project by leaders that know best – we work with community leaders because of their dedications.